 There are a few key reasons some elevators have cameras, and others don’t:

-• Legal Requirements: Some places have laws or guidelines that encourage (or even mandate) camera installation in certain types of buildings, especially those open to the public.
+- Legal Requirements: Some places have laws or guidelines that encourage (or even mandate) camera installation in certain types of buildings, especially those open to the public.
+You will notice that these laws are a bit different when compared to laws on outdoor surveillance.

 The Purpose Behind Elevator Cameras